Improved Approximation Algorithms for Orthogonally Constrained Problems Using Semidefinite Optimization: Introduction

 \section{Introduction}

-Many important optimization problems feature semi-orthogonal matrices, i.e., matrices $\bm{U} \in \mathbb{R}^{n \times m}$ such that $\bm{U}^\top \bm{U}=\bm{I}_m$.
-Orthogonality constraints force the columns of $\bm{U}$ to be orthogonal and unit length, and are central to quadratic assignment \citep{ gilman2022semidefinite}, quantum {non}locality \citep{briet2011generalized}, control theory \citep{ben2002tractable}, and sparse PCA \citep{cory2022sparse} problems.
-The set of semi-orthogonal matrices is often called the Stiefel manifold \citep{gilman2022semidefinite, burer2023strengthened}.
+Many important optimization problems, such as quantum {non}locality \citep{briet2011generalized}, and control theory \citep{ben2002tractable} problems feature semi-orthogonal matrices, i.e., matrices $\bm{U} \in \mathbb{R}^{n \times m}$ where $\bm{U}^\top \bm{U}=\bm{I}_m$.
 Orthogonality constraints are also related to the rank of a matrix, which models a matrix's complexity in imputation \citep{bell2007lessons}, factor analysis \citep{bertsimas2017certifiably}, and multi-task regression \citep{negahban2011estimation} settings.